 Livingston Library Board of Control appoints interim parish library director

-LIVINGSTON - The Livingston Parish Library Board of Control appointed an interim director of the Livingston Parish Library at a meeting Friday.
+LIVINGSTON - The Livingston Parish Library Board of Control appointed an interim director of the Livingston Parish Library at a meeting on Friday.

 Kyla Robertson Webb was appointed effective immediately by unanimous vote.
-She worked with the library system since 2021.
+She has worked with the library system since 2021.

+“The library is in good hands.
+We are committed to working with the Board of Control and maintaining a good relationship, moving towards the best interests of the community.
+I believe that we have the best team possible already working within the library system, and they bring so many strengths to what we already do, and so that will continue," Webb said.

-This comes weeks after the removal of former Library Director Michelle Parrish and the subsequent resignation of four different board members, which happened July 16.
-The library system's faced embattled book bans and budget cuts.
+This comes weeks after the removal of former Library Director Michelle Parrish and the subsequent resignation of four different board members, which happened on July 16.
+The library system has faced embattled book bans and budget cuts.

+The qualifications for the position were also a heavily discussed topic at the meeting.

+The qualifications required to be an administrative librarian -- also known as a library director -- are a master's degree in Library science.

 More News